Skip to content

 6. Client Runtime — At runtime, the renderer detects the pre-rendered HTML parameter and uses it directly, bypassing the HMR-based render path.

 • No interactive Controls — Since Astro components are pre-rendered at build time, the Controls panel cannot re-render them with different args.
 This only affects Astro components — framework component stories (React, Vue, etc.) remain fully interactive.
+In static builds, the package automatically disables all control inputs for Astro stories and shows an ℹ️ Astro info row in the Controls table so viewers understand why.
+No configuration is needed.

 • No story-level component override — Stories that override the meta-level component are not pre-rendered.